AaryamanKhatiwada/Repository_Demo/README.md

 # Repository_Demo
-This is my first git repository
+This is my first git repository.
-Author: Aaryaman Khatiwada
+Author-Aaryaman Khatiwada.